 Generally, these registered savings plans let your money grow tax-free or tax-deferred, and within these plans you may have the ability to hold investments such as guaranteed investment certificates (GICs) and Mutual Funds.

 Customers are now able to open an FHSA at TD.
-In preparation, we wanted to help you get a better understanding of how the FHSA works, and how it could help you save for your first home.
+Since this registered account is still relatively new, we wanted to help you get a better understanding of how the FHSA works, and how it could help you save for your first home.

 An FHSA combines some of the features of an RRSP and a TFSA.
 Like an RRSP, contributions are generally tax-deductible.
 Similar to TFSA withdrawals, when a qualifying withdrawal is made from an FHSA to purchase a qualifying home, the amount withdrawn, including any income or gain, is not taxable.

 But before we get too far into the details of the FHSA, here's a quick refresher on TFSAs and RRSPs.

 TFSAs allow you to grow your money tax-free within the account on qualified investments, meaning you aren't taxed on interest earned, dividends or capital gains (subject to restrictions, please visit TD.com to learn more) provided you don't exceed your annual contribution limit.
 Also, you can make a qualifying withdraw of your funds at any time, tax-free.

 Generally, within most TFSAs, you can save or invest your money (think: guaranteed investment certificates or GICs, Mutual Funds, and cash).
 TFSAs that are opened with TD Direct Investing can also include stocks and bonds (to learn more, please visit TD Direct Investing).